 Hers a little about what archaeology is:

 Archaeology studies human prehistory and history from the development of the first stone tools in eastern Africa 4 million years ago up until recent decades.
-(Archaeology does not include the discipline of paleontology.)
-It is of most importance for learning about prehistoric societies, when there are no written records for historians to study, making up over 99% of total human history, from the Paleolithic until the advent of literacy in any given society.
+(Archaeology does not include the discipline of palaeontology.)
+It is of most importance for learning about prehistoric societies, when there are no written records for historians to study, making up over 99% of total human history, from the Palaeolithic until the advent of literacy in any given society.

-The aim of the project is to widen access to archaeology through exhibits, talks and opportunities to speak to experienced achaeologists.
+The aim of the project is to widen access to archaeology through exhibits, talks and opportunities to speak to experienced archaeologists.
 To encourage individuals and groups to become more involved with the archaeology in and around their local area.
-Also to protect and manage the remains of the archaeology in the country.
+To protect and manage the remains of the archaeology in the country.
 Other aims of the team is to record, protect, research and interpret the archaeology and built heritage of County Durham and the Borough of Darlington for the benefit of local communities, visitors and researchers.

 The archaeology team provide archaeological advice to anyone from, members of the public, developers and the local planning authorities in and around the Durham and Darlington borough areas.
 The team also produce an annual magazine – Archaeology: County Durham – which is published March every year.